akullpp/awesome-java/README.md

 - [Boxfuse ![c]](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
 - [Capsule](https://github.com/puniverse/capsule) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.
+- [Cloudsmith ![c]](https://cloudsmith.io) - Fully managed package management SaaS with support for Maven/Gradle/SBT with a free tier.
 - [IzPack](http://izpack.org) - Setup authoring tool for cross-platform deployments.
 - [jlink.online](https://github.com/cilki/jlink.online) - Builds optimized runtimes over HTTP.
 - [Nexus ![c]](https://www.sonatype.com) - Binary management with proxy and caching capabilities.